Start Your Expedition

 - Preparation and execution of communication and training initiatives

-A key focus of the Model Definition & Data Foundation phase is the establishment of the planning model.
+Key focus of the Model Definition & Data Foundation phase is the establishment of the planning model.
 The starting point is a well-established HR strategy aligned with the personnel requirements of the business units.
-To define the planning model, the relevant planning dimensions for the organization are first determined.
-These dimensions must address the key questions of strategic workforce planning.
+To define the planning model, the relevant planning dimensions for the organization must be determined.
+These dimensions shall address the key questions of strategic workforce planning.
 For instance, if a company aims to plan the capacity and costs for its current and future roles, the planning dimensions must reflect these needs (e.g., Roles, FTE/HC, and Costs).
 The dimensions of Time and Location set the framework for the planning model.
-Within these dimensions, the time horizon of the strategic workforce planning is established, and the organizational structure is represented-for example, by regions, business units, legal entities, and locations.
+These dimensions are used to define in one hand the time horizon for strategic HR planning and in the other hand the organizational (profit center) structure, e.g. regions, business units, legal units and locations.

 Simulation and Planning

-The Simulation and Planning phase focuses on preparing and executing the strategic planning process.
-In this phase, it is crucial for organizations to define the governance (process management), method of execution (centralized/decentralized), as well as roles and responsibilities for the strategic planning process.
+The Simulation and Planning phase focuses on the preparation and execution of the strategic planning process.
+In this phase, it is crucial for organizations to define the process governance, the method of process execution (centralized/decentralized), as well as its required roles and responsibilities.
 Who is authorized to plan workforce capacities and costs for specific business units or legal entities?
 How will planners and other involved parties collaborate within the process?
-Addressing these central questions helps organizations define a planning approach that ideally integrates seamlessly into broader enterprise-wide planning processes.
+Addressing these important questions helps organizations define a planning approach that ideally integrates seamlessly into broader enterprise-wide planning processes.

 Implementation & Implementation Monitoring

 Following the successful completion of strategic workforce planning, the phases of implementation and implementation monitoring take place.
-A core element of successfully implementing the workforce plan is deriving and applying appropriate HR tools such as recruiting, succession planning, personnel development, and training and enablement programs.
-Through close collaboration between HR and business units, HR tools can be tailored to align with the strategic workforce plan and individual business needs.
+A core element of a successful workforce plan implementation is the derivation and application of appropriate HR measures such as recruiting, succession planning, personnel development, training and enablement programs.
+Through close collaboration between HR and business units, HR instruments can be tailored to align with the strategic workforce plan and individual business needs.
+Implementation controlling ensures that required personnel capacities and skills are provided through appropriate HR measures in line with the approved workforce plan.
+Good implementation controlling helps companies to make implementation progress transparent and to quickly identify and react to deviations from the plan.

 Our Approach

-Our approach to Strategic Workforce Management follows a clear and structured process: from analyzing your current situation to developing a tailored HR strategy, through to targeted implementation and continuous optimization.
-Every step is aligned with your business objectives and future requirements.
+Our approach of Strategic Workforce Management follows a clear and structured process: From the analysis of your current situation and the development of an individual HR strategy to targeted implementation and continuous optimization - all tailored to your business objectives and future requirements Every step is aligned with your business objectives and future requirements.

 1. Inventory

-We prioritize a tailored approach for each client, starting with an assessment and comprehensive analysis of your current HR strategy and workforce needs.
+We prioritize a tailored approach for each of our clients, starting with an assessment and comprehensive analysis of your current HR strategy and workforce needs.

 2. HR Strategy